mykola-zalizniak/BotBrowser/docker/README.md

 For Academic and Authorized Testing Environments.
 Refer to the project [Legal Disclaimer](../DISCLAIMER.md) and [Responsible Use Guidelines](../RESPONSIBLE_USE.md) when deploying containers.

-This guide explains how to deploy BotBrowser using Docker and Docker Compose in authorized research setups.
+This guide explains how to deploy BotBrowser using Docker and Docker Compose for authorized fingerprint protection validation.

 ---